Thad Cochran: Environment

 In 2017, Cochran was one of 22 senators to sign a letter to President Donald Trump urging the President to have the United States withdraw from the Paris Agreement.
 According to OpenSecrets, Cochran had received more than $290,000 from oil, gas and coal interests since 2012.

 Gun law

-Cochran had an A+ rating from the National Rifle Association (NRA) due to his consistent voting and support of pro-gun legislation.
+Cochran had an A+ rating from the NRA Political Victory Fund (NRA-PVF) due to his consistent voting and support of pro-gun legislation.
 The NRA endorsed Cochran in the 2014 election.

 In April 2013, Cochran was one of forty-six senators to vote against the passing of a bill which would have expanded background checks for gun buyers.
 Cochran voted with 40 Republicans and 5 Democrats to stop the passage of the bill.

 Cochran voted to repeal a regulation that made it illegal for certain individuals with specific mental health diagnosis to purchase guns.
 The original law authorizing such regulation was passed with a unanimous vote in 2007 after the Virginia Tech shooting.
 Cochran claims the law infringed upon the Second Amendment rights of disabled people.